DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 Describe `position: relative`

 Positioned relative to itself; i.e. the element is still in the flow of the document, but now left/right/top/bottom/z-index will work.

 SHOW

 Describe `position: absolute`

-Element is removed from the flow of the document and other elements will behave as if it's not even there whilst all the other positional properties will work on it.
+Element is removed from the flow of the document and other elements will behave as if it’s not even there whilst all the other positional properties will work on it.

 SHOW